karinlj/theLab-react/README.md

 # theLab Boozang

 ## Description
-A site in progress to learn test automation and the Boozang tool.
+A site for learning  test automation and the Boozang tool.

 ## Installation
 To install